naveedkhalid091/Learn_Next.js/step05_styling/step00(b)_default_screen_size/screen.md

 There are two types of elements in HTML:

 1. Block level elements:
-2.  inline elements:
+2. Inline elements:

 ## Block level elements:

-Take up full width and stack vertically
+- Take up full width depending on your screen size.
+-

 #### `Default width`:

-Without styling the default width is 100% of the parents' element width.
+Without styling and by default, the block-level elements take up the **full width** depending on the screen size and stack vertically (one on top of another).

 #### `Default Height`:

+- If there is no content, the height will be zero.
-The default height is zero without styling`if no content is written but if the content is written then height is only equals to the hight of content.
+- If content is present, the height adjusts to fit the content.

-#### `Arrangment of elements`:
+#### `Arrangement of elements`:

-The emelents `stack/arranged vertically`on one and another.`Styling`: The adjustment of height and width of elements can be done in styling.
+**Styling**: The adjustment of height and width of elements can be done in styling.
 You will learn about elements' padding, margin, column and rows further in upcoming topics.

 ## 2. Inline elements: